mezo-org/musd/docs/README.md

 ### Part of Ecosystem

-The mUSD CDP is a part of the Mezo ecosystem.
-The interest and fees from mUSD flow into other parts of Mezo.
+The MUSD CDP is a part of the Mezo ecosystem.
+The interest and fees from MUSD flow into other parts of Mezo.

 ### Protocol Bootstrap Loan